jay0lu/jay0lu.github.io/_posts/2019-02-12-React-note.md

 - That term is captured and stored by setState as a value
 - Reconciliation takes place and React notices the change in value
 - React instructs the search component to update the value and the search term is merged in

+***

+What are the features of React
+- Virtual DOM instead of real DOM
+- Server-side rendering
+- Uni-direction data flow or databinding